-The Seminar Committee consists of the Department Chair (chair), eight members of the Biology Faculty and two graduate student members.
-Four Biology Faculty are appointed by the Department Chair each autumn to two-year, staggered terms and one graduate student member is elected each autumn by the Biology Graduate Student Association to a two-year, staggered term.
+The Seminar Committee consists of the Department Chair (chair) and eight members of the Biology Faculty, 4 of which are appointed by the Department Chair each autumn to two-year, staggered terms.

 Elections for positions on the Executive, Faculty Evaluation and Graduate Affairs committees shall proceed as follows: A list of all eligible Biology Faculty members is proposed as an initial nomination list by the Department Chair.
 Any member who cannot perform the duties is invited to remove their name from the list, at which point the revised list becomes the slate of candidates.
 An election is held for each committee in which each faculty member casts one vote (for a single candidate for each committee).
 The top 2 vote-getters for the Executive Committee, the top 3 vote-getters for the Faculty Evaluation Committee and the top 4 vote-getters for the Graduate Affairs Committee are then appointed as members of that committee.
 In the event of ties, a run-off election will be held.